ianzhao05/undis/README.md

 $ ctest --test-dir ./build
 ```

 Once built and ran, clients can connect on port `8080` by default, for instance with `telnet`.
+Data will be read from and written to `undis.db` at startup and shutdown, respectively.
+The port can be changed with the `-p` flag, and the persistence file can be changed with the `-f` flag.

 ## Sample Usage